Legionella: Etymology

-Legionella acquired its name after an outbreak in 1976 of a then-unknown "mystery disease" sickened 221 people, causing 34 deaths.
-The outbreak was first noticed among attendees at a convention of the American Legion—an association of U.S. military veterans.
-The convention occurred in Philadelphia during the U.S. Bicentennial year on July 21–24, 1976.
-This epidemic among U.S. war veterans, occurring in the same city as—and within days of the 200th anniversary of—the signing of the Declaration of Independence, was widely publicized and caused great concern in the United States.
-On January 18, 1977, the causative agent was identified as a previously unknown bacterium subsequently named Legionella.
+Legionella was named after a 1976 outbreak of a then-unknown "mystery disease" at a convention of the American Legion, an association of U.S. military veterans, in Philadelphia.
+This outbreak happened within days of the 200th anniversary of the signing of the Declaration of Independence, which led to it being highly publicized and caused great concern in the U.S. On January 18, 1977, the causative agent was identified as a previously unknown bacterium subsequently named Legionella.